 In this article, we take a look at the best emulators for Surface Pro 3 and Surface Pro 4 to run android apps and games to make the most of your portable workstation.

-5 emulators to install on Surface Pro 3/ 4
+What are the best emulators to install on Surface Pro 3/4?

 Nox Player runs on the forked version of Android 4.4.2 and 5.1.1.
 It is compatible with X86 and AMD chipsets out of the box.

 If you want an emulator for playing Android games, Nox Player comes with some essential feature developed keeping gamers in mind.